-As an Orff certified music specialist at the Children’s Center of California Institute of Technology for last 9 years, Dayita had the opportunity to assimilate Western pedagogical aspects with traditional forms of Classical Indian Music, using compositions in Ragas, clapping pattern with Indian Taals (Rhythm structure) and solfege (system for singing notes), and playing Orff (Barred) instruments.
-As part of her student ensembles, Dayita has included Soprano and Alto Recorders, soprano, alto and bass Xylophones, Glockenspiel along with Indian percussion instrument Tabla and Indian classical vocal composition.
-Dayita has conducted various Educator Workshops for Pasadena City College’s Child Development Workshop Initiative(CDWFI), Children’s Center at Caltech and Early Childhood Stem Conference held at Costa Mesa and Pasadena, California since 2014.
+As an Orff certified music specialist at the Children’s Center of California Institute of Technology for last 14 years, Dayita had the opportunity to assimilate Western pedagogical aspects with traditional forms of Classical Indian Music, using compositions in Ragas, clapping patterns with Indian Taals (Rhythm structure) and solfege (system for singing notes), and playing Orff (Barred) instruments.
+As part of her student ensembles, Dayita has included Soprano and Alto Recorders, soprano, alto, and bass Xylophones, Glockenspiel along with Indian percussion instrument Tabla and Indian classical vocal composition.
+Dayita has conducted various Educator Workshops for Pasadena City College’s Child Development Workshop Initiative(CDWFI), Children’s Center at Caltech, and Early Childhood Stem Conference held at Costa Mesa and Pasadena, California since 2014.

 Dayita strives to play an active part in spreading the awareness of North Indian Classical music across the diverse local communities and build a strong support base with a deep appreciation of this rich ancient traditional art form.